italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - SDN Controllers: The optical, packet or higher-layer SDN controllers need to have detailed knowledge of the coherent pluggables for various reasons such as the assessment of the viability of any photonic services from plug-to-plug, configuration and fulfilment of the coherent pluggables and others.
 - Packet Device (e.g., Router): Optionally the host packet device can also access the "coherent pluggable manifest" to provide details of coherent pluggables already installed in packet devices.

+The term "Coherent Pluggable Manifest" is used for the collection of information, appropriately structured and interrelated, that describes the capabilities of a pluggable.
+In other terminology spaces the Manifest may be considered to be a Specification, a Profile, etc.

+It should be noted that any equipment could have a Manifest describing its capabilities and the Manifest may be broken down into units that can be referenced and reused, i.e., the definition can be modular.

+To facilitate the stages, each vendor would be expected to provide a Manifest for each pluggable type & version.

+Considering the above, it appears reasonable that all pluggable capabilities whether they be proprietary or standard should be fully described in the Manifest.
+This may be achieved by a reference to a standard that is itself fully defined in machine interpretable form.
+This approach would allow for a far more flexible and future-proofed control solution.

 To facilitate easy access to coherent pluggable attributes, the details of coherent pluggable operational-modes are collected in a public repository, such as GitHub and SharePoint, called "Coherent Pluggable Manifest".
 This machine-readable repository can be read and interpreted easily by any SDN controller, operator, or other devices in the network.

 {{figure-optical-pluggable-manifest}} illustrates the overall structure of the "Coherent Pluggable Manifest".
 It contains several operational-mode records where each record includes all the capability attributes for a pair of [organization-id, operational-mode].
 As discussed in {{plug-capabilities-attributes}}, "organization-id" refers to any authority that defines them such as ITU-T {{G.698.2}} or {{OIF-400ZR}}) or a vendor.